hyperreality/hyperreality.github.com/_posts/2021-06-01-london-loop.markdown

 The anti-bike measures deployed throughout the section were both ineffective and slightly annoying.
 Towards the end, the stiles were in various states of disrepair.
 #### The Unexpected:
 ![](/assets/loop/14unexpected.jpg)
 I got stuck behind a family whose matriarch refused to cross a stile with a horse blocking the other side (not the same place/horse as pictured).
 The others tried to shoo it off but it wouldn't budge.
-Eventually I got tired of waiting and went over, squeezing right past the horse, and after I politely said "excuse me" it moved away!
+Eventually I got tired of waiting and climbed over, squeezing right past the horse, and after I politely said "excuse me" it moved away!

 ## <a name="15"></a> 15 - Hatch End to Elstree
 #### Rating: /10